petru-braha/class-genetic-algorithms/src/program/brainstorm.md

 ## to do:

+- wrong values
+- if the algorithm stagnates => change parameters, don't stop
 - 17 minutes on threads VS 6 minutes on one thread (am i braindead?)
-- if the algorithm stagnates => change parameters, don't stop
-- wrong values
+- stochastic error in sampling - chapter 4
 - pgplot gnuplot
 - structure for bits
 - constexpr for dimension => no more pointers